SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Whether the environment should take special care to allow to resume or continue crashed trajectories.
 Default is 1 (True).
-    Everything must be pickable in order to allow continuing of trajectories.
-Assume you run experiments that take a lot of time.
-If during your experiments there is a power failure, you can resume your trajectory after the last single run that was still successfully stored via your storage service.
+    Everything must be pickable in order to allow continuing of trajectories (take a look at :ref:`more-on-continuing`) In order to resume trajectories use
-    This will create a `.cnt` file in the same folder as your hdf5 file, using this you can continue crashed trajectories.
-    In order to resume trajectories use
-    :func:`~pypet.environment.Environment.f_continue_run`
+    :func:`~pypet.environment.Environment.f_continue_run`.

 * `log_folder`

     The `log_folder` specifies where all log files will be stored.
-    In the log folder the environment will create a sub-folder with the name of the trajectory where all txt files will be put.
+    The environment will create a sub-folder with the name of the trajectory where all txt files will be put.
-    In there you will find several log files.
     The environment will create a major logfile (*main.txt*) incorporating all messages of the current log level and beyond and
     a log file that only contains warnings and errors *warnings_and_errors.txt*.